facultyai/dash-bootstrap-components/docs/components_page/components/breadcrumb.md

 ---
 title: Breadcrumb
-lead: Use the Breadcrumb component to create a breadcrumb navigation.
+lead: Indicate the current page’s location within a navigational hierarchy that automatically adds separators via CSS.
 ---

-You can create a breadcrumb using the `Breadcrumb` and `BreadcrumbItem` components.
+You can create breadcrumbs using the `Breadcrumb` component.
+Items are specified with the `items` prop.
+You must specify a `label` for each item, and can optionally specify `href` to add a link, `external_link` to determine whether the link should be treated as a Dash style link or whether it should reload the page, and finally `active` to determine whether the item has the "active" style applied to indicate that it corresponds to the current location.

 {{example:components/breadcrumb/simple.py:breadcrumb}}

-## `active` property

-You can change which part of the breadcrumb has the `active` property by setting `active` on the breadcrumb items.
-Setting `active` to `"exact"` or `"partial"` automatically updates the links as the pages change.
-See below for details.

-{{example:components/breadcrumb/active.py:breadcrumb}}

 {{apidoc:src/components/breadcrumb/Breadcrumb.js}}

-{{apidoc:src/components/breadcrumb/BreadcrumbItem.js}}